 Gold Price Talking Points:

-– Shifts in retail traders positioning suggest that Gold prices could still fall.
+- Changes in retail traders positioning suggest that Gold prices could still fall.

-The gold price technical forecast is little changed in recent days despite the perception of US-China trade war news and the May FOMC minutes.
-Shutting out the noise, it still holds that the sideways range established since mid-April is still being respected.
-If gold prices move above 1288.58, we would again be looking at topside break of the consolidation as well as the downtrend from the February and March 2019 highs, while, a drop below 1266.18 would constitute a downside break of the consolidation as well as the uptrend from the late-2018 swing lows.
+Nevertheless, the gold price forecast is still neutral so long as the range is in place; the breakout is on hold for now.
+Should gold prices move above 1288.58, we would again be looking at topside break of the consolidation as well as the downtrend from the February and March 2019 highs, while, a drop below 1266.18 would constitute a downside break of the consolidation as well as the uptrend from the late-2018 swing lows.

-Spot gold: Retail trader data shows 82.0% of traders are net-long with the ratio of traders long to short at 4.56 to 1.
-The percentage of traders net-long is now its highest since November 05 when it traded near 1230.99.
-The number of traders net-long is 8.6% higher than yesterday and 16.9% higher from last week, while the number of traders net-short is 11.4% lower than yesterday and 26.3% lower from last week.
+Spot gold: Retail trader data shows 79.5% of traders are net-long with the ratio of traders long to short at 3.89 to 1.
+The number of traders net-long is 10.2% higher than yesterday and 5.0% higher from last week, while the number of traders net-short is 7.0% higher than yesterday and 31.4% lower from last week.